Do Tesla Batteries Overheat? Eliminate the Risk

 Risks Associated With Overheating Batteries

-Overheating batteries is a dangerous issue for electric cars, which is why Tesla has taken several steps to enhance its battery management systems.
+Overheating can be detrimental for all cars, but overheating batteries is a dangerous issue specifically for electric cars.
+This is why Tesla has taken several steps to enhance its battery management systems.
 Typically, if your battery overheats and malfunctions, the battery will stop working due to the damage.

 However, overheating batteries can be a fire hazard.
 One of the main issues associated with Tesla Models in the yesteryears is that they would spontaneously catch fire when the battery packs overheated.